What Is Semaglutide?

 How Much Does Semaglutide Cost?

 Semaglutide is a relatively new drug that can be quite expensive.
-It is sold under the brand name Wegovy, but it is available as a generic under the name semaglutide.
-On average, GoodRx lists the retail price at $2,262.84, while the lowest GoodRx price is $1,319.41.
+It is sold under the brand name Wegovy and there is no generic available at this time.
+However, Semaglutide is available in a compounded version.
+On average, GoodRx lists the retail price of branded Wegovy at $2,262.84, while the lowest GoodRx price is $1,319.41.

-At Rivas Medical Weight Loss, we offer the medication at $110 per dose (once per week), for a monthly total of $440.
+At Rivas Medical Weight Loss, we offer compounded Semaglutide at $110 per dose (once per week), for a monthly total of $440.

 - Wegovy – Wegovy